Ebenezer Obey: Early life

 Obey was born on 3 April 1942 to an Egba-Yoruba ethnic background family.
 Obey, whose real names are Ebenezer Remilekun Aremu Olasupo Fabiyi, was born in Idogo, Ogun State, Nigeria of Egba-Yoruba ethnic background.
 He is of the Owu subgroup of the Egba.

 Career

 Ebenezer Obey began his professional career in the mid-1950s after moving to Lagos.
 After tutelage under Fatai Rolling-Dollar's band, he formed a band called The International Brothers in 1964, playing highlife-jùjú fusion.
 The band later metamorphosed into Inter-Reformers in the early-1970s, with a long list of Juju album hits on the West African Decca musical label.

-Obey began experimenting with Yoruba percussion style and expanding on the band by adding more drum kits, guitars and talking drums.
-Obey's musical strengths lie in weaving intricate Yoruba axioms into dance-floor compositions.
-As is characteristic of Nigerian Yoruba social-circle music, the Inter-Reformers band excel in praise-singing for rich Nigerian socialites and business tycoons.
-Obey, however, is also renowned for Christian spiritual themes in his music and has since the early-1990s retired into Nigerian gospel music ministry.
-It will be worthy of note to also say that Chief Commander just as he is fondly called by his fans, has played alongside popular gospel music veteran, Pastor Kunle Ajayi during his 30 years on stage concert in Lagos.
+Obey incorporated Yoruba percussion style into his music and expanded his ensemble by adding additional drum kits, guitars, and talking drums.
+His compositions frequently included Yoruba aphorisms and follow the conventions of Yoruba social-circle music, which often features praise-singing directed at prominent individuals.
+He also recorded music with Christian themes and, beginning in the early 1990s, shifted his focus toward gospel performance.
+Obey has performed with other Nigerian gospel musicians, including Pastor Kunle Ajayi's 30-year stage anniversary concert in Lagos.